coozoo/qtjsondiff/README.md

 ## Comparison modes

 Parent+Child pair - slow but it will find first occurance of pair and no matter how deep they're inside JSONs.
 It will be very slow if JSONs are significantly different.
+This mode will find matches of different keys for example the one key with different type will be considered as different keys.

 Full Path - much faster mode (switched by default) it searches for absolute path and type.
 It will be faster if JSONs are significantly different.
+This mode will consider the one key with different type as non existent because type is the part of path.

 ## Special thanks to this projects: